 I was very financially well off and have very significant debt and have suffered losses in this economy.
 What can I do?

 If you do not qualify for a Chapter 7 using the Means Test, you can file for Chapter 13, a repayment plan.
 If your secured debt is over $1,081,400 and your unsecured debt is over $360,475, you can file Chapter 11.
-Helfand and Associates can help to resolve your debt issues both large and small.
+Tanya Helfand can help to resolve your debt issues both large and small.

 Can I keep my car in a bankruptcy?